therealzoxide/archdots/README.md

 swayidle - idle daemon
 swaybg - wallpaper manager, integrates into sway config file, use swww for a more powerful and dynamic one
 greetd - greeter daemon, my personal choice
-mako - notification daemon for Wayland, dunst and swaync can also work if mako isnt preferred
+mako - notification daemon for Wayland, dunst, fnott and swaync can also work if mako isnt preferred
-autotiling - it auto tiles sway, this conf uses it set to tile in a master layout

 ## FONTS:
 ttf-iawriter-nerd - main font used by me